To make sure that you are prepared for the start of the semester, we have gathered some important next steps and resources.

 Complete Academic Survey

-At the end of April, all incoming students received receive an email with a link to our registration survey.
+All incoming students receive an email with a link to our registration survey.
 The survey helps your first-year advisor to put together your academic schedule for your first semester.

 Check Your Academic Schedule